idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is Idaho Child Support?

-According to Idaho child support laws (Section 32–706),, child support matters occur due to the termination of marital relationships or if a parent owes a duty of support to the child.
-The court orders child support and the parent with the support obligation will pay a reasonable amount of money that can cover some necessities.
-Child Support payments are continuous and stop when the child attains the age of eighteen.
-Relevant factors that the court considers in child custody matters include:
+According to Idaho child support laws (Section 32–706), child support matters primarily occur due to the termination of marital relationships or if a parent owes a duty of support to the child.
+The court orders child support, and the parent with the support obligation are expected to pay a reasonable amount of money that can cover some necessities.
+Child Support payments are continuous and stop when the child attains the age of 18.
+Relevant factors that the court may consider in child custody matters generally include:

 • The child’s financial means